On the Real Zeroes of Half-integral Weight Hecke Cusp Forms: The Strategy

-for $p$ varying over primes $\ll\sqrt{K/Y}$.
-We will show that for a positive proportion of the forms $g\in B_{k+\frac12}^+$ one gets a positive proportion of sign changes for the sequence $\lambda_f^*(p)$ as $p$ traverses over the primes $p\ll\sqrt{K/Y}$.
-This can be done by implementing arguments of Matom\"aki and Radziwi{\l\l} \cite{Matomaki-Radziwill2016} with an input on the size of the first sign change of the sequence $\lambda_f^*(p)$.
-Combining this with Proposition \ref{non-vanishing} leads to the promised amount of sign changes for a proportion $1/2-\eps$ of forms, as claimed.
+From this we may conclude the proof of Theorem \ref{second-main-theorem} as follows.
+In our argument the precise range of uniformity in $d$ does not matter as we need these asymptotics for fixed $d\ll 1$.
+As alluded above, to find real zeroes it suffices to produce sign changes.
+Here the idea is to study sign changes of $c_g(|d|m^2)$ with $|d|\ll 1$ fixed and $m$ traversing over odd natural numbers.
+We will show that for a positive proportion of the forms $g\in B_{k+\frac12}^+$ one gets a positive proportion of sign changes for the sequence $c_g(|d|m^2)$ as $m$ traverses over the odd integers in the dyadic interval $[X,2X]$ with $X\asymp\sqrt{K/|d|Y}$.
+This can be done by implementing arguments of Lester, Matom\"aki, and Radziwi{\l\l} \cite{Lester-Matomaki-Radziwill2018} to (essentially) study sign changes of the multiplicative function $m\mapsto c_g(|d|)^{-1}c_g(|d|m^2)$ using (\ref{Fourier-coeff-rel}).
+For this Proposition \ref{non-vanishing} provides important information about the size of $c_g(|d|)$ for a positive proportion of forms.
+This leads to the promised amount of sign changes for at least $(1/2-\eps)\#\mathcal S_K$ of the forms in $\mathcal S_K$ by using different choices of $d$ to treat forms $g\in B_{k+\frac12}^+$ depending on the parity of $k$ separately.

-\begin{rem} As indicated above, for a fixed $d$ we are able to study sign changes along the individual sequences $c_g(|d|p^2)$ as $p$ varies.
-Ideally one would want to study the sign changes of the Fourier coefficients by varying both $p$ and $d$.
-Note that for different fundamental discriminants $d$ the sequences $\{|d|p^2\}_p$ are disjoint, but unfortunately it seems very hard to understand how these sequences are entangled. \end{rem} Concerning the first main theorem it turns out that there is another way to produce sign changes along the fundamental discriminants.
-Essentially, to find zeroes on individual lines $\delta_j$ it suffices to detect sign changes of $c_g(m)$ along odd integers.
+\begin{rem} As indicated above, for a fixed $d$ we are able to study sign changes along the individual sequences $c_g(|d|m^2)$ as $m$ varies.
+Ideally one would want to study the sign changes of the Fourier coefficients by varying both $m$ and $d$.
+Note e.g. that for different fundamental discriminants $d$ the sequences $\{|d|p^2\}_p$, with $p$ traversing over the primes, are disjoint, but unfortunately it seems very hard to understand how these sequences are entangled. \end{rem} Concerning the first main theorem it turns out that there is another way to produce sign changes along the fundamental discriminants that is not based on the multiplicativity of the Fourier coefficients.
+Recall that to find zeroes on individual lines $\delta_j$ it suffices (essentially) to detect sign changes of $c_g(m)$ along odd integers.
 For this we rely on the Shimura correspondence which attaches to $g\in S^+_{k+\frac12}(4)$ a classical integral weight Hecke cusp form $f$ of weight $2k$ and full level.
 Throughout the article we normalise the Shimura lift so that its first Fourier coefficient equals one.